 In order to gain relief from vertigo, the underlying cause must be addressed.
 At Upper Cervical Chiropractic of Sacramento, we look for areas of compromise within the central nervous system, which is the system responsible for sending, receiving, and interpreting input from each type of sensor mentioned above.
 Any disturbance or distortion of these signals can result in vertigo.

 To ensure normal signaling is taking place, we must ensure that the atlas vertebra that sits at the base of the skull is properly aligned.
 An atlas misalignment can interfere with brainstem function, and impede the function of the vestibular apparatus of the inner ear.
 We use gentle and specific methods first to identify and then correct the problem.
-By restoring normal upper cervical alignment, the brain can begin to receive uninterrupted signals about balance, which can lead to a resolution of vertigo and its associated symptoms.
+By restoring normal upper cervical alignment, the brain can begin to receive uninterrupted signals about balance, which can lead to lasting Sacramento vertigo relief and the resolution of its associated symptoms.

 To schedule a complimentary consultation with Dr. Gottlieb call 916-965-7155 or just click the button below.